tfalencar/HTTPSmartCache/README.md

 ![Alt text](https://github.com/tfalencar/HttpSmartCache/blob/master/AirplaneCouchRest.png)

-Technique and helper classes to boost the performance of your HTTP/1.1 requests.
+Technique and helper classes for improved User Experience (speed) and off-line handling for HTTP/1.1 GET requests.

 ### What can it do for you?